jasonknoll/jasonknoll/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a 21 year-old college student studying sofware engineering at Florida Gulf Coast University.
 Checkout some of the projects I have here!
-Some are allowed me to learn about certain technologies, and some were just experiments for fun.
+Some are projects that allowed me to learn about certain technologies; some were just experiments for fun!

 Check me out on:
 * [My personal site](https://www.jasonknoll.tech)